 - Berna Gueneli: “Fatih Akin as Postnational Auteur In a Transnational Europe” (2008-11).
 Associate Professor at the University of Georgia, Athens.

 - Jan Uelzmann: “Adenauer’s Bonn: The Bonn Republic under Adenauer in Literature, Photography, and Film” (2008-11).
 Associate Professor at Georgia Institute of Technology, Atlanta.

 - Mariana Ivanova: “DEFA and East European Cinemas: Transnational Exchange, Artistic Collaborations and Co-Productions” (2008-11).
-Assistant Professor at the University of Massachusetts Amherst, MA.
+Associate Professor at the University of Massachusetts Amherst, MA.